Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: MRI-based Storage Capacity Accreditation

 \section{MRI-based Storage Capacity Accreditation}

 For large-scale systems with energy storage resources, the reliability dispatch algorithms discussed above are integrated into Monte Carlo simulations for reliability analysis \cite{GEMARS}.
 As MRI calculations become increasingly important in supporting the FCM, we reformulate the MRI-based storage capacity accreditation problem to enhance both accuracy and computational efficiency.
+Our new reformulation can be interpreted as an analytical representation of this chronological reliability-dispatch rule, where uncertainty is captured by the Monte Carlo net-power trajectories.